keithics/weather-to-playlist/README.md

 **Requirements**: NodeJS 16.11+ and MongoDB 4.4

-### Development
+### Development (No Database Seeding)

-1. rename development.sample.env to development.env
+1. Rename development.sample.env to development.env
 2. Update env like mongo url, and other apis
 3. run `npm i`
 4. run `npm run dev`

-### Via Docker with database seeding
+### Docker with Database Seeding

+1. Update env like mongo url, and other apis in docker-compose file
-simply run `docker-compose up`
+2. Run `docker-compose up`

 ### API